 - ½ cup Walnuts, chopped

-- 2 tsp Dried rosemary or 3 times the amount fresh, minced
+- 2 tsp Dried rosemary (Sub: 3 times the amount fresh, minced)

 - Prepare Puff Pastry – Defrost frozen pastry overnight in the refrigerator.
-Cut each sheet along fold lines making 3 rectangles per sheet, 6 in total.
-On a lightly floured surface, roll each piece into a 16 by 3¼-inch rectangle.
+Cut a sheet along fold lines making 3 rectangles per sheet, 6 in total.
+On a lightly floured surface, roll each rectangle into a 16 by 3¼-inch rectangle.

 - Prepare Pinwheels – Starting with the shorter ends, roll the long part of the pastry tightly and pinch the ends together.
 Cut rolls into 6 slices each with a sharp knife.
-Space 18 slices each on parchment lined baking sheet.
+Space pinwheels on a parchment lined baking sheet.
 Freeze for 15 minutes.
 Preheat oven to 400°F (205°C).

 - Bake Pinrolls – Bake for 12-15 minutes until pastries are slightly puffed and browned.
 When done, remove from oven and let cool for 10 minutes before serving.